Prescription opioids

 • Diarrhoea

-• Restless legs
+• Restless legs and tremors

 • Stomach and leg cramps

-• Nausea
+• Nausea and vomiting

 • Runny nose and eyes

-• Joint pain
+• Joint and muscular pain

 • Cravings (wanting opioids very badly)

-Some people may experience withdrawal after they have been on strong medicines prescribed by their doctor, such as oxycodone (Endone) or codeine.
+Some people may experience withdrawal symptoms after they have been on strong pain-relieving medicines prescribed by their doctor, such as oxycodone (Endone) or codeine.
 While others may experience it after using illicit drugs like heroin.
 Dependence is a medical condition, regardless of how people become dependent or what drug they use, everyone is entitled to treatment.

 Buprenorphine may also be mixed with naloxone (buprenorphine-naloxone) to discourage people injecting.